AndreasPK/AndreasPK.github.io/apkblog/wip/2019-07-10-GHC-Interals-Pointer-tagging.md

 However laziness is one more reason for this representation.
 Since Haskell is [lazy](https://wiki.haskell.org/Lazy_evaluation) closures can also represent **unevaluated** values, generally called thunks.

-Depending on which camp you are in this might be haskells greatest strength or weakness.
+Depending on which camp you are in this might be Haskell's greatest strength or weakness.
 No matter where you stand on this issue one fact is that it has a major impact on the code GHC generates.

 ## Overheads of lazy evaluation